jidongxiao/CSCI1200-DataStructures/labs/14_smart_memory/README.md

 For the first checkpoint, download, compile, and run these files: [stop_and_copy.h](stop_and_copy.h), [stop_and_copy.cpp](stop_and_copy.cpp), [main_stop_and_copy.cpp](main_stop_and_copy.cpp)

-In Lecture 25, we stepped through the Stop and Copy garbage collection algorithm on a small example.
+In Lecture, we stepped through the Stop and Copy garbage collection algorithm on a small example.
 Examine the output of the program to see a computer simulation of this same example.
 Verify that the program behaves as we predicted in lecture.